-Netflix new subscriber signups plummeted over the summer, marking the end of pandemic-fueled growth
+Netflix new subscriber signups plummeted over the summer, halting pandemic-fueled growth

 Analysts are unlikely to be concerned with the subscriber slowdown, though, in part because the company is approaching 200 million worldwide subscribers.
 Its official count was 193 million coming into the quarter.
 Those figures are well above its nearest streaming competitor, Disney Plus, which several months ago reported it had topped 60 million subscribers worldwide.

+On a call with investors, Netflix chief financial officer Spence Neumann said that the firm’s "general underlying metrics are very healthy,” while co-chief executive Reed Hastings added that “We’ve been doing high 20 [million] net adds per year for four years.
+And this year on guidance it’ll be 34 million.
+So we’ll set all kinds of new records this year.”

-Netflix executives also noted in their letter that the company had racked up more than 28 million global subscribers so far this year, surpassing the 27.8 million it gained in all of 2019.
+Netflix executives noted in their letter that the company had racked up more than 28 million global subscribers so far this year, surpassing the 27.8 million it gained in all of 2019.

+Even as it touted the subscriber numbers, the company has been canceling a number of shows in recent weeks, including fan favorites “Glow,” “The Society” and “Altered Carbon,” often for apparent covid-related cost issues.
+On Monday, it canceled the outerspace drama “Away” after one season.

+On the call, Netflix co-chief executive Ted Sarandos also addressed the surprise departures of the original-series executives Cindy Holland and Channing Dungey recently, saying he wanted to “restructure the content team to….have one global organization.”
+He promoted Bela Bajaria, who previously ran local-language originals, to lead the unit.
+Holland drove early series like “House of Cards” and “Orange Is The New Black;” Dungey is a former ABC executive who was hired this week to run Warner Bros Television.

 A fall and winter in which rising virus rates and cold weather are expected to drive people inside could keep Netflix subscriber numbers high.